-This project demonstrates how to host and deliver a static website using key AWS services for scalability, security, and cost efficiency.
+This project demonstrates the delivery of a static website using key AWS services for scalability, security, and cost efficiency.
 The website’s HTML, CSS, and JavaScript files are stored in an Amazon S3 bucket, configured for static website hosting.

 To ensure fast global delivery and HTTPS security, Amazon CloudFront serves as a content delivery network (CDN), caching content closer to users.
 A custom domain managed through Amazon Route 53 provides reliable DNS routing and domain name management.